 Note: the following method works really well for online grocery shopping; it’s super quick just to type them in.
 If I was shopping in store and wanted to do the same I’d have a separate list and check the prices of these items as I passed them.
 Not quite so efficient, but still has money-saving potential.

 First off, I have a list of these items in my meal planning spreadsheet.
-My spreadsheet is spread into three tabs: my fortnightly meal plan (with ingredients), my Lidl shopping items and my list of offer-only purchases.
+My spreadsheet is spread into three tabs: my fortnightly meal plan (with ingredients), a list of meals we have ‘ready made’ in the freezer, and a rolling list of food items we’ve run out of (or are getting ow on)

-When we’re running low on these I’ll highlight the particular item, so I know to look out for it when doing the weekly shop.
 My definition of “low” varies per product and roughly offer cycling.
-Things like laundry tabs seem to be on offer every six weeks or so.
+Things like cleaning sprays seem to be on offer every six weeks or so.
 Spreadable butter is around ten weeks.
 Crucially, products aren’t on offer in every supermarket at the same time.
 Offers rotate through supermarkets.
 There might be a pattern to it; I’m not quite boring enough to find out, sorry.
 However, I have been known to check out the shelves of our nearest Tesco in search of on-offer butter when our top-up shop coincides with our stock running low.
-It might ‘only’ save me 90p, but that 90p is 90% towards Small Human’s rugby club.

 Anyway.
 Here’s the full list of grocery and household products which I never buy at full price: